abcdesktopio/docs/opsdocs/docs/contribute/4.4/userpod/sound.md

 ### 2.1 Base Image and Reproducibility

-- Base image: ubuntu:24.04.
+- Base image: `ubuntu:24.04`.
-- This is pinned by tag, but not by digest.
+- The image is pinned by tag but not by digest.
+For fully reproducible builds, pin to a specific image digest.

 ### 2.2 Identity Model